Great Summer Fairs and Festivals for Long Island Families

-It's more than just a music fair: Kidzone at the Great South Bay Music Festival offers fun and educational activities for the entire family.
+It's more than just a music fair: Kidzone at the Great South Bay Music Festival offers activities for the entire family.
 Photo courtesy of the Great South Bay Music Festival

 Great South Bay Music Festival – Patchogue

-This four-day music festival feature more than 60 performers on four stages, including a Kidzone with educational activities.
+This four-day music festival features more than 60 performers on four stages, including a Kidzone with educational activities.
 Known for its family-friendly vibe, this festival offers music, entertainment, shopping, and food for all ages.
+On Sunday, July 15, enjoy a performance by Disney's Imagination Movers.
 Tickets start at $35 per person for one day.

 Huntington Manor Firemen’s Fair – Huntington